Tutorials Design Patterns in C#

 Next: Pipeline Pattern in ASP.NET Core — Complete Guide

-Practice: Add one small feature using today's pattern — commit with feat(design-patterns): article-58.
+Practice: Apply today's pattern in one module — commit with feat(patterns): article-58.

 FAQ

-Hosted Service Pattern helps ShopNest Enterprise Architecture implement Analytics using C# 12 LINQ with EF Core where applicable.
+Hosted Service helps ShopNest Enterprise Architecture implement Analytics with maintainable, testable C# structure.

 Q3: Is this asked in Indian IT interviews?